Actinic Keratosis (Solar Keratosis)

 What is an actinic keratosis, and what does it look like?

-An actinic keratosis (AK), also known as a solar keratosis, is a small, rough spot occurring on skin that has been chronically exposed to the sun.
-Actinic keratoses generally measure in size between 2-6 millimeters in diameter (between the size of a pencil point and that of an eraser).
+An actinic keratosis (AK) is a small, rough spot occurring on skin that develops because of chronic sun exposure.
+Actinic keratoses generally range in size between 2-6 mm in diameter (between the size of a pencil point and that of an eraser).
 They are usually reddish in color, with a rough texture and often have a white or yellowish scale on top.
+There is often a prickling pain felt when it is touched.
 Actinic keratosis often occurs against a background of sun damage, including sallowness, wrinkles, and superficial blood vessels.
+Actinic keratosis is also referred to as a solar keratosis.

-Specialized forms of actinic keratoses include cutaneous horns, in which the skin protrudes in a thick, hornlike manner, and actinic cheilitis, which refers to scaling and roughness of the lower lip and blurring of the border of the lip and adjacent skin.
+Specialized forms of actinic keratoses include cutaneous horns, in which the skin protrudes in a thick, hornlike manner, and actinic cheilitis, a scaling and roughness of the lower lip and blurring of the border of the lip and adjacent skin.

 Viewers share their comments